 These roasted Asian chicken thighs are finger lickin’ good.
 The thighs are cooked in a delicious sweet and spicy honey sauce.
 Serve them with a side of roasted broccoli and brown rice for a tasty and filling weeknight meal!Thank you Safeway for sponsoring this post!

 Whenever the holiday season comes around, I always find myself falling into bad eating habits.
-It is usually the time of the year when work picks up, and I’m constantly in a hectic state of mind.
+It is usually the time of year when work picks up, and I’m constantly in a hectic state of mind.
 I often find myself grabbing cookies, cheese and crackers and calling it a meal.
 Not this year!
 I am determined to end this year on a healthy(ish) note.
 All I think about on most days (besides dumplings) are good dinner recipes.

 This sticky Asian chicken thighs recipe is inspired by my trip to Earthbound Farm last month with Safeway.
 Located around the central coast of California, Earthbound Farm is an organic food producer, well known for their pre-washed packaged salad mixes.
 We visited their farms last month to see them harvest salad greens and broccoli.

-Because baby greens are so tender, I thought that they were grown in greenhouses or a covered field.
+Because baby greens are so tender, I thought they were grown in greenhouses or a covered field.
 I was so wrong.
 Rather than greenhouses or covered fields, there were vast open fields of baby greens.
 To harvest these greens, you drive over them with a large harvester that cuts and collects the greens at the same time.
 Imagine a huge tractor driving over the greens row after row.
 The harvester can harvest a long row of baby greens in a matter of minutes!

 Our next stop on the harvest tour was at the broccoli fields.
 Again, I had no idea how broccoli was grown and harvested (I feel like such a city girl).
 The broccoli plants grew quite high— almost up to my waist.

 Harvesting the broccoli is similar to harvesting the baby greens.
 Farm workers drove large harvesters over the broccoli fields.
 These harvesters cut and collected the broccoli at the same time.
 There are also many farm workers stationed in the tractor.
 When you cut the broccoli, you cut the stalks and broccoli greens at the same time.
-The farm works need to pick off the broccoli greens from the stalks, bundle the broccoli, and pack them in boxes.
+The farm workers need to pick the broccoli greens from the stalks, bundle the broccoli, and pack them in boxes.

 These harvest tours remind me of how much effort it takes to grow the food we serve on our tables.
 It makes me appreciate all the hard work required in this process.